Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 ## Scenario

-Bellows College is an educational organization with multiple buildings on campus.
-Campus visitors are currently recorded in paper journals.
-The information is not captured consistently, and there are no means to collect and analyze data about the visits across the entire campus.
+Bellows College is an educational organization with multiple campuses and programs.
+Many of Bellow Colleges instructors and administrators need to attend events, and purchase items.
+Historically tracking these expenses has been a challenge.

-Campus administration would like to modernize their visitor registration system where access to the buildings is controlled by security personnel and all visits are required to be pre-registered and recorded by their hosts.
+Campus administration would like to modernize their expense reporting system where employees submit expenses.

-Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.
+Throughout this course, you will build applications and perform automation to enable Bellows College employees to manage expenses.

 In this Module-lab 0, you will acquire a Power Platform trial and access the Power Platform admin center.
 In the admin center, you will then create a **Dev One** environment that will be used for majority of the lab executions.